-Shrimp pasta salad is that perfect cross between a satisfying meal and a refreshing side.
-It’s cool, creamy, and brimming with tender pasta, juicy shrimp, and crisp vegetables.
+Shrimp pasta salad is that perfect cross between a satisfying meal and a refreshing side, a cold pasta salad that combines cooked shrimp, a lean shellfish high in protein, chilled pasta, and crisp vegetables.

 I started making this during summer cookouts when everyone wanted something cold, light, and protein-packed-but not boring.
 This version checks all the boxes: it's quick to make, super versatile, and a hit at both casual lunches and more dressed-up gatherings.